OpenEvalProject/evals/manuscripts/elife-93113/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/93113/elife-93113-fig1-v1.jpg)

-**Figure 1.:** Acanthomeridion and trilobites.(a) Cephalic morphology of Acanthomeridion serratum. (b) Cephalic morphology of a proetid trilobite (modified from Daley and Drage, 2016). (c) Cephalic morphology of a redlichid trilobite (modified from Whittington, 1989). (d) Ventral plates and librigenae as homologous with dorsal suture. (e) Ventral plates and doublure as homologous with marginal suture. (f) Non-homology between ventral plates of Acanthomeridion, librigenae, and doublure.
+**Figure 1.:** (a) Cephalic morphology of Acanthomeridion serratum. (b) Cephalic morphology of a proetid trilobite (modified from Daley and Drage, 2016). (c) Cephalic morphology of a redlichid trilobite (modified from Whittington, 1989). (d) Ventral plates and librigenae as homologous with dorsal suture. (e) Ventral plates and doublure as homologous with marginal suture. (f) Non-homology between ventral plates of Acanthomeridion, librigenae, and doublure.

 The origin of these fused dorsal ecdysial sutures – facial sutures – has traditionally been considered to fall within Trilobita (e.g. Fortey and Whittington, 1989; Edgecombe and Ramsköld, 1999; Lieberman, 2002).
 However, the presence of dorsal ecdysial sutures in earlier diverging artiopodans – the Protosutura (Du et al., 2019) and eye slits in Petalopleura (Chen et al., 2019) raised questions about the homology and origins within Artiopoda (e.g. Hou et al., 2017b; Du et al., 2019).
 An alternative hypothesis for the origins of the dorsal cephalic sutures emerged: that these had a deep root within Artiopoda and were subsequently lost in some groups including multiple times within Trilobita (Hou et al., 2017b; Du et al., 2019), rather than the traditional view that dorsal cephalic sutures in trilobites were derived within the clade, and thus these eye slits and facial sutures were acquired independently.
 Support for the deep root hypothesis comes from the variability of facial sutures in trilobites, and the recognition that convergence and loss of features is common when they have a function or allow adapation to a particular niche (e.g. Moore and Willmer, 1997).
 Further evidence for the variability of suture morphology comes from ontogenetic studies, such as the fusion of dalmanitinid facial sutures during ontogeny (Drage et al., 2018), and the loss of this feature in other trilobites such as ‘Cedaria’ woosteri (Hughes et al., 1997).
 This indicates that there is scope for a facial suture to have been lost repeatedly in artiopodan groups earlier diverging than Trilobita, should this feature prove to have a deeper origin within Artiopoda (Hou et al., 2017b; Du et al., 2019).
 A deep root for facial sutures within Artiopoda would have repercussions for the importance of the facial sutures in determining trilobite relationships (e.g. Jell, 2003) and the position of a grade of olenelline trilobites as the earliest diverging members of the group (e.g. Paterson et al., 2019).
 To date, a third possibility – that the ventral plates of Acanthomeridion are homologous to the doublure of olenellids, and thus Acanthomeridion and olenelline trilobites share the presence of an unfused marginal suture – has not received broad attention in the literature, but should also be considered in light of the similarities in a position of the ventral plates and olenelline doublure, and the marginal rather than dorsal position of the suture in Acanthomeridion.